Learn the many secondary data sources available to you, including those known as “big data.”

 Bill Bean – Principal, Bean and Associates Consulting

 Bill is a senior marketing executive specializing in research and analytics.
-He has founded shopper insights practices at four Fortune 500 consumer goods companies, conducted research in over 20 countries worldwide, and pioneered many applications of advanced analytics techniques to assessing marketing performance.
+He has founded shopper insights practices at four Fortune 500 consumer goods companies, conducted research in over 20 countries worldwide, and pioneered many applications of advanced analytics techniques to assess marketing performance.
 He served on the advisory board for the University of Wisconsin A.C.
-Nielsen Center for Market Research for ten years as well as a trustee of the Marketing Science Institute.
+Nielsen Center for Market Research for ten years as well as a trustee of the Marketing Science Institute